GhostlyShare for local app previews

 Is a personal domain necessary?

 No. You can share a temporary public preview link without purchasing a domain, altering DNS, or deploying a test build.
+If you use Cloudflare, GhostlyShare can generate a custom URL for a branded preview.

 Is GhostlyShare intended to replace ngrok?